“It’s a dangerous business, Frodo, going out your door.”

 Prune any root suckers that pop up.
 Prune any broken branches.

-Elderberries: These should be developing flower heads and getting ready to bloom.
+These should be developing flower heads and getting ready to bloom.
 As with the other fruit trees, I chop and drop comfrey then refresh the wood mulch.
-I only prune away broken branches.
+Prune away broken or dead branches.

-Raspberries: I have primocane fruiting (everbearing) raspberries, so I don’t top them.
+I have primocane fruiting (a.k.a: everbearing) raspberries, so I don’t top them.
 Other raspberries like to be topped when they are about 6 feet tall.
 Mungers (black raspberries) will send out side shoots and put out plenty of berries.

 - Semi-erect and erect blackberries like triple crown like to be topped to encourage lateral growth.
 Mine are already pruned this way, but any new growth will get this treatment too.

-- Trailing black berries like marionberries should not be pruned and should already be wrapped around a trellis.
+- Trailing black berries like marionberries, tayberries should not be pruned and should already be wrapped around a trellis.
 They should be blooming and getting ready to fruit.
-This year’s canes will run along the ground, then I will train those around my trellis late next winter.
+This year’s new canes will run along the ground.
+Keep two or so to train around your trellis next January or February.

 June bearing strawberries like Hoods like to form a thicket.
 Allow them to run and reproduce and just trim away any runners that are jumping out of the bed.

-Everbearing strawberries prefer to be individuals.
+Everbearing strawberries like my favorite Albion prefer to be individuals.
 To get good berry production, cut the runners and either plant them in another spot, or pot them up and share with your friends and neighbors.

 Lawn Care

 If your lawn is showing bare patches, there’s still time to reseed.
+Scratch up the soil, drop your seed and keep it moist until the new grass is established.
 It’s easier to get this going before the summer heat and dry weather arrives.
-Read more about reseeding you lawn in the April calendar.

-- Cut on a high setting.
+- Cut on a high setting, at least 3″.
 Taller grass keeps the soil cool and moist, shades out weed seeds, and has longer roots to bring up water and nutrients.

 - Use the mulch setting.
 The lawn clippings break down fast (clippings don’t become thatch) and recirculate nitrogen into your soil reducing the need to do more costly fertilizer applications.